 Section 14 of the Framework states that new development should be planned for in locations and ways which reduce greenhouse gas emissions and energy efficiency improvements in buildings should be actively supported (paragraph 149).
-It should also take account of layout, landform, building orientation, massing and landscaping to minimise energy consumption (paragraph 153) and renewable and low carbon energy development should be maximised (paragraph 154).New development should be planned to avoid increased vulnerability to the range of impacts arising from climate change (paragraph 155) and should not increase flood risk elsewhere and only be considered appropriate in areas at risk of flooding where, informed by a site-specific flood risk assessment following the sequential test, and if required the Exception Test, the most vulnerable development is located in areas of lowest flood risk and development is appropriately flood resilient and resistant and gives priority to the use of sustainable drainage (paragraph 163).
-Major developments should be inappropriate (paragraph 165).
+It should also take account of layout, landform, building orientation, massing and landscaping to minimise energy consumption (paragraph 153) and renewable and low carbon energy development should be maximised (paragraph 154).
+New development should be planned to avoid increased vulnerability to the range of impacts arising from climate change (paragraph 155) and should not increase flood risk elsewhere and only be considered appropriate in areas at risk of flooding where, informed by a site-specific flood risk assessment following the sequential test, and if required the Exception Test, the most vulnerable development is located in areas of lowest flood risk and development is appropriately flood resilient and resistant and gives priority to the use of sustainable drainage (paragraph 163).
+Major developments should incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate (paragraph 165).